 What if You Can’t Find the Dog or Its Owner?

 Sometimes, an unaccompanied dog will bite someone in a public place.
-The attack may come out of nowhere and happen very quickly, and the injured person will usually do their best to get away from the dog as fast as possible.
+The attack may come out of nowhere and happen very quickly, and the injured person will usually make every effort to get away from the dog as fast as possible.

 Later, they may realize they don’t know who owns the dog, if it’s feral, or where it went.